 Advantages of a stock split

-If large market cap stocks like Amazon, Tesla and Apple are splitting their stock for existing shareholders, then there must be some benefits.
+If America's largest technology stocks like Amazon, Tesla and Apple are splitting their stock for existing shareholders, then there must be some benefits.
 Find the advantages of a traditional stock split below:

 By increasing the number of shares outstanding, there can be greater liquidity for the company's stock.